Updated: Mar 2

-Any type of role in the Scrum team (Developer, Tester, Etc.).
+Any function in the Scrum team (Developer, Tester, etc.).

 Each team member will do it for one sprint (Using Rotations).

-In my experience, the best possible scenario is when the SM is selected by the team members.
-Any SM that is forced on the team by external decisions, will find it almost impossible to succeed.
+In my experience, the best possible scenario is when the team members select the SM.
+Any SM forced on the team by external decisions will find it almost impossible to succeed.

 What the Scrum Master Is Not?

-Guaranteed to be a member of the team (the SM can be anyone that is accepted by the team).
+Guaranteed to be a team member (the SM can be anyone accepted by the team).

 Someone who can make decisions on behalf of the team.
-Decisions are taken by the team, and it’s up to the team to take responsibility for the decisions they make.
+The team takes decisions, and it’s up to the team to take responsibility for their choices.

 An easy role to perform.
-The SM’s role is a full-time job that demands specific skills, characteristics, and qualities.
+The SM’s role is a full-time job demanding specific skills, characteristics, and qualities.

 Above the team.
-The SM does not have a "higher" position compared to other team members.
+The SM does not have a "higher" position than other team members.

 What Are the Main Responsibilities of a Scrum Master?